taikutaiku

 Session key

-When you start a session, the CLI generates a random session secret and embeds it in the URL fragment, the part after #:
+When you start a session, taiku generates a random session secret on your machine and embeds it in the URL fragment, the part after #:

 Session URL: https://taiku.live/s/abc123#e8Xk9mBzQ2pR4w